xhuang-1121/pymoo/doc/source/index.rst

 happy if somebody wants to contribute by developing code.
 You can see it as a win-win situations, because your development will be linked to your publication(s) which can significantly increase the awareness of your work.
 Please note that, we aim to keep a high-level of code quality and some refactorings might be suggested.
+We have prepared a list of `suggested contributions <contributions.html>`_.

 **(iii)** You like our framework and you would like to use it for profit-making purposes?